Hey! Glad you could make it.

 The secret is to stop stressing over any one prospect too much.
 There will always be other projects, so you don’t need to drop your prices to get this one.
 You’ll be amazed how much confidence you gain in negotiations by saying “Hmm, no thank you.”

-Know your value.
-Feel it.
-Own it.
-Never be afraid to say it out loud.
-If you’re really scared, maybe you should do the woo-woo self-help thing and stand in front of a mirror telling yourself “I’m a 100-dollar-a-post blogger” until you can say it with confidence.
+Know your value and don’t be afraid to say it out loud.
+If you’re really scared, maybe you should do the woo-woo self-help thing and stand in front of a mirror telling yourself “I’m a 300-dollar-a-post blogger” until you can say it with confidence.
+(OK, so I’m not good with the woo-woo, but you get the idea, right?)

 Silence is not a bad thing in a negotiation.
 It means, “I’ve said my bit for now and I’m waiting for you to put together your response.”
 If I’d only stated my price to that client, and then shut the fudge up, I’d be $1200 richer right now.